 Tectonus devices were selected to provide seismic resilience and complement the CLT structural system in an innovative, "drop-in" configuration that achieved a tightly planned construction schedule within the tight city lot.

-oN5 serves as a successful demonstration project that showcases innovative design and build of high-performance mass timber structure, with high resilience and efficient onsite construction.
+demonstration project that showcases innovative design and build of highperformance mass timber structure, with high resilience and efficient onsite construction.